0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 santi                                                 2019-09-20 19:02:55.134828  <never>
 ```

-This gets us **all** the users in the domain.
+*Because LDAP Anonymous access is enabled,* this gets us **all** the users in the domain.
 The ones below look organic enough for us to try spraying.
 - Administrator
 - sebastien
 - lucinda